Installation on Linux

 Install Nvidia Container Runtime

-Install nvidia-container-runtime: Required to access the GPUs within the Docker containers.
+Install NVIDIA Container Toolkit: Required to access the GPUs within the Docker containers.

 Test the setup